-- Many farm animals have had to be culled because of the shutdown of several big meat processing plants.
-Enhanced cleaning, redesign, and emphasis on social distancing is slowing down the processing, causing additional delays.
-It is estimated that up to 300,000 market hogs were euthanized as of mid July 2020. - 2 Labor needed to pick ripened produce is less available due to migrant labor restrictions, illnesses, etc. - With closures of schools, restaurants, businesses, etc., outlets for perishable food have changed dramatically.
-Distribution channels are in need of being reenvisioned and redesigned.
+- Fresh produce (oranges, potatoes, strawberries, etc.) on some farms, had to be discarded because of lack of timely processing capabilities at food processing plants. - Labor needed to pick ripened produce was less available due to migrant labor restrictions, illnesses, etc. - With the closures of schools, restaurants, businesses, etc., during part of the pandemic outlets for perishable food changed dramatically.
+Distribution channels were being reinvisioned and redesigned. - Food insecurity was rising globally.